immutables/highlands/README.md

 * `options.deps` additional dependencies for the lib rules can be passed in form of an array of Buck targets.
 * `options.processor` can specify Java annotation processor class.
 The processor option will turn a lib into an annotation processor "plugin".
 Plugins are added as `plugins` attribute array to a `java_library` rule.
+* `options.srcs` can be used to specify alternative artifacts used to attach as source jars.
+The option accepts an array of Maven coordinates or a single Maven coordintates string.
+The number of src elements should be exactly the same as for library jars (second argument to `.lib` call) and have corresponding order, so they can be matched by position.
+This, probably, is a very rare case to hit, but can be useful if you need to use specific repackaged artifact for which there are no sources, but there are sources for a regular artifact.
+Also, an empty array can be supplied to suppress using source jars (in this case rule to have the same number of src jars as library jars does not apply).

 ```js
 // Immutables annotation processor example